i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Notes
 `````

-- Minimum router and client version is 0.9.42 for the extended results.
+- Minimum router and client version is TBD for the extended results.